 2. When the Level of a time series changes in a certain direction (upwards or downwards) we say that the time series exhibits a Trend.
 However, if the Level fluctuates around a mean then the Trend is random and that renders it useless for further analysis.
 When the Trend is not random it can typically be described by a mathematical function such as linear, exponential, inverse, and others.
 In that case, trend is perceived as a vector with a magnitude of change and a direction.

-3. Seasonality is easily described and understood as periodic peaks and valleys in the time series.
-An example is the familiar retail cycle that maxes out around the holiday season because of the general public’s shopping sprees and quiets down for a few weeks right after New Year’s.
+3. Seasonality is described and understood as periodic peaks and valleys in the time series.
+For example, the familiar retail cycle that maxes out around the holiday season because of the general public’s shopping sprees and quiets down for a few weeks after New Year’s.

 4. Noise, is the meaningless or, inexplicable by logic, or science, part of the time series.